DEI is more than a buzzword — it’s a mindset.

 It can be helpful to do a little bit of homework on DEI in marketing or in general to get a feel for the current discourse.
 You’re off to a good start with this post!

-Also consider that while generally the default acronym, “DEI” is far from all-encompassing.
+Also, consider that the default DEI acronym is far from all-encompassing.

 As conversations continue to evolve, so too does this umbrella term — in recent years, “belonging” has entered the DEI(&B) equation.